 Theoretical Framework

-People with substance use disorder (SUD) tend to use more than one substance (1,2) during active use in their lifetime (3).
-Some reasons for polysubstance use (PSU) include additive or synergistic reward, compensation for undesired effects or negative internal states, or predisposition.
+People with substance use disorder (SUD) tend to use more than one substance unintentionally and unnoticedly (e.g., due to unregulated and contaminated supplies) or intentionally (1,2) during active use in their lifetime (3).
+Some reasons for intentional PSU include additive or synergistic reward, compensation for undesired effects or negative internal states, predisposition, or related to supply (e.g., due to shortages of the main substance).
 Importantly, people with PSU are a high-risk population because it is related to a higher mortality rate (4), a higher risk of relapse (5,6), less responsive to substance use treatment (7), and other detrimental features such as risky sexual behavior (8,9), violence (10,11), and psychiatric comorbidities (12).
-Over the last three decades, evidence has shown that the rate of people with PSU has significantly increased, at least in high-income countries from North America, Europe, and Australia (7), making the relevance of studying this topic evident.
+Over the last three decades, evidence has shown that the rate of people with PSU has significantly increased, at least in high-income countries from North America, Europe, and Australia (7), highlighting the relevance of studying this topic.